-Relief From Cold Aches and Pains
+Get Relief From the Aches and Pains of a Cold

 Are Pain Relievers Safe? continued...

 Children and teens with chickenpox, the flu, or a fever shouldn't take aspirin because of the risk of Reye's syndrome, a potentially serious medical condition.
 And the FDA and drugmakers say that over-the-counter cough and cold medicines should not be given to children under age 4.

 Some doctors say that people with asthma should avoid aspirin because they get short of breath.

 NSAIDs, including ibuprofen, ketoprofen, and naproxen, may also cause stomach upset.
 They can also cause fluid buildup, leading to swelling (edema) as well as kidney and liver failure.

 People with asthma are at higher risk for serious allergic reactions to NSAIDs.
 These pain relievers can also increase blood pressure, especially if you already have high blood pressure.